richardleahy/django-screener/README.rst

 Important Info
 --------------
-Requires a valid session.
-Your site must provide its own login functionality to get this.
-This app uses AngularJS and Bootstrap and includes CDN links for these automatically in index.html.
-If you do not have a valid internet connection or do not wish to use a CDN, swap these out for local copies.
+Requires a valid token.
+Your site must provide its own login functionality.

+This is just an API.
+Grab the client side code from this repo https://github.com/richardleahy/ng-screener

 Quick start